mpv-player/mpv/DOCS/man/options.rst

     stop reading additional packets as soon as one of the limits is reached.
     (The limits still can be slightly overstepped due to technical reasons.)

-    Set these limits highher if you get a packet queue overflow warning, and you think normal playback would be possible with a larger packet queue.
+    Set these limits higher if you get a packet queue overflow warning, and you think normal playback would be possible with a larger packet queue.

     See ``--list-options`` for defaults and value range.